-Frustrated At The Mess?
+Frustrated and Sick Of The Mess?
 Why You Should Re-Think Playtime Mess…

 James, aged four, came in to ask for his basket of ‘play’ sheets and a bucket of pegs.
 He was making a cubby by pegging old sheets to the low branches on the tree outside.
 The neighbourhood children were helping.

 Yesterday, the tree was a pirate ship, complete with sails made from the sheets, pegged to higher branches and billowing in the wind as the children rode the high seas upon their ‘deck’ where the branches forked outwards on the tree trunk.

 While their creativity and imagination may seem amazing, James and his friends are just doing what comes naturally to small children when they are allowed to play.

 If you think play is simply ‘having fun’ or you are bothered by the mess and would prefer your child to be doing something more ‘educational’, perhaps you need to reconsider.
 According to Dr Kathleen Alfano, psychologist and director of the Fisher Price Research Department in the United States, ‘play develops important social skills and playful children are more likely to be effective learners.’� Dr Alfano says, “Through play, children learn to get along with others, solve problems and handle stressful situations.
 Play helps develop perceptual motor skills, strength, balance and coordination.
 It also encourages creativity, which improves emotional intelligence.”

 Emotional intelligence, or EQ, has become somewhat of a buzzword in corporate circles where it is a highly valued quality.
 The basic attributes of emotional intelligence are: awareness of one’s feelings and the ability to control them; emotional resilience and ability to perform consistently; motivation and the drive to achieve results; sensitivity to other’s needs and the ability to change and influence others; decisiveness; integrity and conscientiousness.